 There is no mention in Jeremiah of:

-Jehoahaz only reigned for 3 months, which is a very short time in Jeremiah’s 40 years of prophesying.
-However, Jeremiah only mentions him once, using the name “Shallum” and reflecting on the fact that he had been taken away as a captive and would never return (Jeremiah 22:11-12).
-That Pharaoh Neco was his captor and Egypt his destination is not mentioned at all in the book of Jeremiah (see 2 Kings 23:34 and 2 Chronicles 36:4).
+Jehoahaz only reigned for 3 months, which is a very short time out of Jeremiah’s 40 years of prophesying.
+Jeremiah only mentions him once, calling him “Shallum”, observing that he had been taken away as a captive who would never return (Jeremiah 22:11-12).
+Jeremiah doesn’t mention that it was Pharaoh Neco who captured him and took him to Egypt (see 2 Kings 23:34 and 2 Chronicles 36:4).